-Inclusions: All equipment (bicycle, helmet, rain poncho, water, snacks, lunch or dinner, an Professional Interpretive Guide, Van Support).
+Inclusions: All equipment (bicycle, helmet, rain poncho, water, snacks, lunch, an Professional Interpretive Guide, Van Support).

 Join BikeVolcano.com on the Bike to Pele guided bicycle Adventure of Kilauea Volcano’s new eruption area (the East Rift Zone).
 Witness where the still steaming lava flows entered the ocean in the most recent 2018 eruption and created a new large Black Sand Beach and Thermal Hot Ponds.